fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 The main difference is now that the state is a dictionary (or object) instead of array that we used in [part 6](/en/part6).

 There are lot of things happening in the file <i>state.ts</i> that is taking care of setting up the contex.
-Firstly it uses <i>useReducer</i> hook to create a [context provider](https://reactjs.org/docs/context.html#contextprovider)
+The main ingredient is that it uses [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) hook to create a the state and dispatch-function and passes those to the [context provider](https://reactjs.org/docs/context.html#contextprovider):

 ```js
 export const StateProvider: React.FC<StateProviderProps> = ({